-CJ100 Survey of the Criminal Justice System 3 class hr/wk, 3 cr.
+CJ100 Survey of the Criminal Justice System

 Reviews court systems and procedures from criminal violation to final disposition.
 Covers six primary functional areas of administration of justice and reviews principles of federal, state, criminal and civil laws as they apply to and affect law enforcement.